American Samoa Observatory Tour, Around the Grounds

 Cape Matatula.
 Visible at the point are the CO2 intake tower, the tall white pole located in the center of the photo, and the pump building, the small white building in the lower left.
 Frequently turtles are observed around the point.
 (Photo by P. Roberts, 2002)

-GML anemometers at the top of the Bluesky Tower and the vast Pacific ocean.
+instruments on top of tower GML anemometers at the top of the Bluesky Tower and the vast Pacific ocean.

 (Photo by P. Roberts, 2002)